-Europe and the world face severe economic consequences from currently proposed strategies to deal with global warming.
-These approaches will produce job losses and consume scarce resources that could be better spent on handling other world problems such as AIDS or access to water.33 The economic consequences of global warming mitigation strategies currently proposed will probably be worse than the effects of global warming itself.
-Therefore, adaptive and resiliency strategies should be considered as a more cost-effective alternative.
-In addition, "no regrets" strategies that will provide benefits from greater economic growth whether global warming proves to be a problem or not should be adopted at once.34
+The world faces severe economic consequences from currently proposed strategies to deal with global warming.
+These approaches will produce job losses and consume scarce resources that could be better spent on handling other global problems such as AIDS or lack of access to clean drinking water.
+The economic consequences of global warming mitigation strategies currently proposed will probably be worse than the effects of global warming itself.
+Therefore, adaptation and resiliency strategies should be considered as a more cost-effective alternative.
+In addition, "no regrets" strategies that will provide benefits from greater economic growth whether global warming proves to be a problem or not should be adopted at once.
+37